Near-threshold structures in the $D_{s}^{+}D_{s}^{-}$ mass distribution of the decay $B^{+}\rightarrow D_{s}^{+}D_{s}^{-}K^{+}$: Spectroscopic parameters of the molecule

 The Borel transformation of the main term in $\Pi ^{\mathrm{Phys}}(p^{2})$ has a simple form

 For the Borel transformed and subtracted amplitude $\Pi ^{\mathrm{OPE} }(p^{2})$, we find

 The first term in Eq.\ (\ref{eq:InvAmp}) contains an essential part of contributions, and is expressed using the two-point spectral density $\rho ^{ \mathrm{OPE}}(s)$, derived as an imaginary part of the correlation function.
 The second term $\Pi (M^{2})$ collects nonperturbative contributions extracted directly from $\Pi ^{\mathrm{OPE}}(p)$.
-Formulas of the functions $ \rho ^{\mathrm{OPE}}(s)$ and $\Pi ^{\mathrm{OPE}}(p)$ are lengthy, therefore we refrain from writing down them explicitly.

 The sum rules for $m$ and $f$ \ read

 and

 where $\Pi ^{\prime }(M^{2},s_{0})=d\Pi (M^{2},s_{0})/d(-1/M^{2})$.